Megacryometeor: Formation

 The process that creates megacryometeors is not completely understood yet, mainly with respect to the atmospheric dynamics necessary to produce them.
 They may have a similar mechanism of formation that leads to the production of hailstones.
 Scientific studies show that their composition matches normal tropospheric rainwater for the areas in which they fall.
 In addition, megacryometeors also display textural variations of the ice surface and hydro-chemical and isotopic heterogeneity in its composition, which gives potential evidence to a complex formation process in the lower atmosphere.
 It is known that they do not form from airplane toilet leakage because the large chunks of ice that occasionally do fall from airliners are distinctly blue due to the disinfectant used by them (hence their common name of "blue ice").

 Some have speculated that these ice chunks must have fallen from aircraft fuselages after plain water ice accumulating on those aircraft through normal atmospheric conditions has simply broken loose.
 However, similar events also occurred prior to the invention of aircraft.
-Studies indicate that metrological fluctuations in tropopause, associated with hydration of the lower stratosphere and stratospheric cooling, can be related to their formation.
+Studies indicate that the metrological fluctuations in tropopause, associated with hydration of the lower stratosphere and stratospheric cooling, can be related to their formation.
 A detailed micro-Raman spectroscopic study made it possible to place the formation of the megacryometeors within a particular range of temperatures: −10 to −20 C. They are sometimes confused with meteors because they can leave small impact craters, though they form in the atmosphere and not from outer space.